 For years archaeologists and scientists have been puzzled about how the ancient Nazcas people of Peru were able to draw the giant designs and figures that stretch for miles across the country's bleak Nazca plains.

-For years archaeologists and scientists have been puzzled about how the ancient Nazcas people of Peru were able to draw the giant designs and figures that stretch for miles across the country's bleak Nazca plains.
+Background: For years archaeologists and scientists have been puzzled about how the ancient Nazcas people of Peru were able to draw the giant designs and figures that stretch for miles across the country's bleak Nazca plains.
 They have been particularly fascinated by the fact that although there are no nearby mountains, the designs are recognisable only from a high elevation.

 One theory, which is put forward by the international Explorers Society based in Coral Gables, Florida, U.S.A., suggests that the giant figures were cared by the Nazca while being guided by observers hovering above them in a hot-air balloon.
 In an attempt to prove this theory, two hot-air balloonists, Julian Knott of Great Britain, and Jim Woodman form Miami, Florida, flew over the figures in a crude hot-air balloon made from materials known before the Inca civilisation.